0xAX/linux-insides/SysCall/syscall-4.md

 System calls in the Linux kernel.
 Part 4.
 ================================================================================

-How the Linux kernel runs a program
+How does the Linux kernel run a program
 --------------------------------------------------------------------------------

 This is the fourth part of the [chapter](http://0xax.gitbooks.io/linux-insides/content/SysCall/index.html) that describes [system calls](https://en.wikipedia.org/wiki/System_call) in the Linux kernel and as I wrote in the conclusion of the [previous](http://0xax.gitbooks.io/linux-insides/content/SysCall/syscall-3.html) - this part will be last in this chapter.
 In the previous part we stopped at the two new concepts: